slr-ladders/theladders.github.com/README.markdown

 *NOTE* Entries are alphabetized by last name.

+6. Don't forget to follow the Deploy steps below to actually publish these changes.

 ### Someone left

 When a member of the engineering staff leaves the company, their profile should be removed from the site and references to them should be updated.